DarlingMila/memory-match-game/README.md

 # Memory match game

 Flip the cards and match the tiles together in pairs.
-Choose theme and/or ammount of paits in settings.
+Choose theme and/or amount of pairs in settings.

 **Stack:** HTML, CSS, JS